Patrick T. Price

 Patrick T. Price (died 1890) was a state legislator in Arkansas.
 He represented Lee County, Arkansas in the Arkansas House of Representatives in 1877 as a Republican.
 His fellow Lee County representative was Crockett Brown.

 His seat was contested by a Mr Wood, but the house resolved that the Price was entitled to the seat.
 The report of this in the newspaper refers to him as Patrick L. Price.

-He was born sometime from 1845 to 1847 and died in 1890.
+He was born between 1845 and 1847 and died in 1890.